minddust/bootstrap-progressbar/README.md

-# update coming this friday (02.08.13)  :cake: :tada:

-* switch to MIT license
+# bootstrap-progressbar - 0.6.0

+`bootstrap-progressbar` is a [jQuery](http://jquery.com) plugin which extends the basic [twitter-bootstrap](https://github.com/twbs/bootstrap) progressbar.
+It provides the ability to animate the progressbar by adding Javascript in combination with the preexisting css transitions.
+Additionally you can display the current progress information in the bar or get the value via callback.

+## What's new in v0.6.0?

 * bootstrap 3 support
+* aria support
+* custom string formatting
 * new demo page
 * code cleanup
-* ..

-note: dont work with stacked progressbars

-check this out - see you friday!

-# bootstrap-progressbar - 0.5.0

-`bootstrap-progressbar` is a [jQuery](http://jquery.com) plugin which extends the basic [twitter-bootstrap](http://twitter.github.com/bootstrap) progressbar.
-It provides the ability to animate the progressbar by adding Javascript in combination with the preexisting css transitions.
-Additionally you can display the current progress information in the bar or get the value via callback.
+* reduced lib size by 46% (now just 2.2kb minified)
+* :tada: :cake: :beer: :tada:

 ## Demo

 * http://minddust.github.com/bootstrap-progressbar

+## Installation

+* Download the latest release: [v0.6.0](https://github.com/minddust/bootstrap-progressbar/archive/v0.6.0.zip)
+* Clone the repository: `git clone git@github.com:minddust/bootstrap-progressbar.git`
+* Install with [Bower](http://bower.io): `bower install bootstrap-progressbar`

 ## Usage